Use the

 Set LayerObject = GetObject("C:\CAD\SCHEMA.CAD!Layer3")

 If you don't specify the object's class, then Automation determines the application to start and the object to activate, based on the file name you provide.
-Some files, however, may support more than one class of object.
-For example, a drawing might support three different types of objects: an Application object, a Drawing object, and a Toolbar object, all of which are part of the same file.
-To specify which object in the file you want to activate, use the optional Class parameter.
+Some files, however, may support more than one object class.
+For example, a drawing might support three different types of objects: an

 Example: